UNLV’s Longest-Serving Professor Satish Bhatnagar Reflects on 52-Year Journey

 Satish Bhatnagar’s 52-year career at University of Nevada, Las Vegas is remarkable not just for its length, but for how it evolved from something temporary into a lifelong commitment.
 The mathematical sciences professor reflects on a path that began with a one-year appointment and grew into a 52-year career as UNLV’s longest-serving faculty member.

-Satish C. Bhatnagar will speak as part of the Graduate College’s My Professional Origin Story series on April 28, 2026, from 3 p.m. to 5 p.m. in the Barrick Museum of Art Auditorium.
+Satish C. Bhatnagar spoke as part of the Graduate College’s My Professional Origin Story series at the Barrick Museum of Art Auditorium.
 It was open to the UNLV community and was also live streamed on YouTube.

 Satish C. Bhatnagar’s career reflects a legacy of dedication, perseverance, and meaningful impact.
 During his 52-year tenure, he has published 12 books in seven genres, something he credits to UNLV’s supportive environment.
 He notes that elsewhere he may have been confined to a single discipline, an approach that would not have suited his polymathic scholarship.